sternenseemann/rainbow-lollipop/README.md

 ----------

 Rainbow Lollipop is the browser of the future.
 Drop all chains that hold back your imagination.
-Ask yourself: If you should've solved this problem with all the knowledge you have today, how would you have done it.
+Ask yourself: If you were to create the first browser today with all the knowledge you have gained about browsing the web in the last twenty-five years, how would you have done it?
 Start from scratch.
 Rethink browsing the web.

 I started this project because i've seen that browsing UIs haven't changed significantly